mesosphere/dcos-docs-site/pages/services/nifi/configure-dcos-access/index.md

 # <a name="create-a-secret"></a>Create a Secret
 Create a secret (`nifi/<secret-name>`) with your service account (`<service-account-id>`) and private key specified (`<private-key>.pem`).

-**Tip:** If you store your secret in a path that matches the service name (e.g. service name and secret path are `nifi`), then only the service named `nifi` can access it.
+If you store your secret in a path that matches the service name (e.g. service name and secret path are `nifi`), then only the service named `nifi` can access it.

 ## Permissive